citruspay/citruspay-ios-sdk/README.md

 Detailed reference documentation is available on the reference page for each class.

 ## Next Steps
-Head over to the [documentation](https://github.com/citruspay/citruspay-ios-sdk) to see all the API methods available.
+Head over to the [Git Wiki Documentation](https://github.com/citruspay/citruspay-ios-sdk/wiki) to see all the API methods available.
 When you are ready, look at the samples below to learn how to interact with the SDK.

 ## Samples